mrkarezina/graph-recommendation-api/README.md

-# Content Recommendation API
+# Graph Recommendation API

-The content recommendation api is used to provide recommendations for related content based on the underlying knowledge graph stored as a Neo4j Database.
-The [graph scripts](https://github.com/mrkarezina/unsupervised-news-visualization-scripts) use the language_processor_api api to set up the actual knowledge graph.
-The API can also be used to provide explainable content recommendations where relations to related content are explained.
+The graph recommendation api is used to provide recommendations for related content based on the underlying knowledge graph stored in a Neo4j Database.
+The [data pipeline](https://github.com/mrkarezina/news-explorer-pipeline) uses several microservices to set up the actual knowledge graph.
+The API can also be used to provide explainable content recommendations, meaning relations to related content are explained.

-The API is used to power chatbots, voice apps (Google Assistant / Alexa), and web applications for media sites.
-It provides endpoints for things like summaries, related content, and explainable related content.
-The API is responsible for interacting with the neo4j database which hosts the knowledge graph.
+The API can be used to power chatbots, voice apps (Google Assistant / Alexa), and web applications for media sites.
+It provides endpoints for summaries, related content, and explainable related content.
+The API is responsible for querying the Neo4j database which hosts the knowledge graph.

 ## Endpoints

 ### POST /explore
-Takes a url of an article in the graph and finds the corresponding title.
+Queries a url of an article in the graph to find related articles.
-- Finds the most similar articles to that title
+- Queries the most similar articles by cosine similarity.
 - Explains connections from original article to related articles in terms of concepts, entities, and topics.

 **Request Params**
-- article_url (Must be article in the graph)
+- article_url: ID identifying article
+- processor_id: ID of specific document embedding model to use
+- user_id: ID of subgraph in multi-tenent database

 Returns a JSON response with the processed original article as well as data on the related articles.